 Yes, you can.
 However, starting and stopping a microwave to take the temperature can be tedious.
-Not to mention, you’re giving up control over the temperature making it is really easy to go over the target 180°F. Plus, if you accidentally go over and get it to the boiling point, it will overflow and make a mess of your microwave.
+Not to mention, you give up control over the temperature making it really easy to rapidly go over the target 180°F. Plus, if you accidentally go over and get it to the boiling point, it will overflow and make a mess of your microwave.

 For the best success, microwave the milk at three quarters power, or 70%, whichever your microwave does.
 Place your cold milk into a microwave safe container and heat the milk in fifteen second bursts.